haunv-be/php-cors/README.md

 Cors::collection()->items();

 // You can use any method that you want to meet the requirements of your project.
-// Note that to register a cors service always start with the first origins method
+// Note that to register a cors service always start with the first "origins" method
 // on each call a CORS facade instance.
 ```